ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/8_Openings/083323 Overhead Coiling Doors.md

    1. Located along jamb edges, bottom of curtain, and within housing.
    1. Hardware
    1. 2 recessed slide bolts connected to "Best" #83K cylinder
-   1. Key to the master keying system for NREL, which can be locked and unlocked from both sides of the door.
+   1. Key to the master keying system for Owner, which can be locked and unlocked from both sides of the door.
    1. Operator
    1. Standard wall mount or as recommended by manufacturer for size and installation.
    1. Electric/manual chain operation.
    1. Finish shall be galvanized steel; prime paint finish.

-   1. EXECUTION
+## Execution

    1. ERECTION INSTALLATION APPLICATION
    1. Install overhead coiling doors in accordance with manufacturer's instructions.
    1. Fit, align, and adjust doors assembly level and plumb to provide smooth operation.
-1. END OF SECTION